ianbwana/walletcore/README.md

 4. Logging errors and events

 #### Note
-Test coverage is only at 38%
+Test coverage is currently at 38%